ThomasObenaus/writing/2019-01/Nomad Job Template/README.md

 # A Good, Default Nomad Job Template

 A Container Orchestration System (COS) adds application life cycle management, scheduling and placement based on available resources and connectivity features to your cloud system.
 It takes away the responsibility from you to take care for these tasks.
 Thus it is possible, instead of implementing the mentioned features in each of your services, to reduce the complexity in the components you have to develop.
-When developing a cloud system, the first goal is to satisfy your customers.
+When developing a web application, the first goal is to satisfy your customers.
 Beside good quality of content, a responsive UI and an appealing design of the application, the main goal is to have a resilient, fault tolerant and stable system.
 You want to get as close as possible to the 0-downtime mark.

 To get this, again, you can implement the needed parts in each of your components or you can take advantage of the qualities offered by the COS.
 [Nomad](https://www.nomadproject.io) in particular covers three scenarios which would lead to potential downtime.
 The following issues can be mitigated or even solved using nomad:

 1. Unresponsive Service - An already deployed and running version of the service gets unresponsive or unhealthy over time.
 2. Dead Service - An already deployed and running version just crashes, probably due to OOM.